QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/others/utils/work.md

 The LiveData contains a list of WorkInfo, one per worker.

-To make things easier, we use Transformations, and work will only be non-null when the first task (`it[0]`) in completed.
+To make things easier, we use Transformations, and work will only be non-null when the first task (`it[0]`) is completed.

 ```kotlin
 // only one job, no need for a list to be public